rajeshksv/byomc/README.md

 # songs-dl
-Helps to build offline songs library

-Aim is to build a utility which helps you maintain offline songs - audio, video library.
+Aim is to build a utility which helps you maintain offline songs library (audio/video).
 In short, it does two things

 - Download songs from various sources - Youtube, Raaga, Saavn etc
 - Add rich metadata to songs so that you can browse via album, album artist